beshu-tech/readonlyrest-docs/elasticsearch.md

 | Derived key length | 512 | bits |
 <br>

-The hash can be calculated using [this calculator](https://8gwifi.org/pbkdf.jsp) (notice that salt have to base Base64 encoded).
+The hash can be calculated using [this calculator](https://8gwifi.org/pbkdf.jsp) (notice that the salt has to base Base64 encoded).

 #### `auth_key_unix`